|Part of the Powerbase Brexit Portal.|

 Vote Leave was the official 'leave' cross-party campaign group seeking withdrawal from the European Union in the United Kingdom's referendum held on 23 June 2016.

-The campaign counted six members of the Conservative political cabinet in its senior ranks, and included justice minister Michael Gove.
+The campaign counted six members of the Conservative political cabinet in its senior ranks and included the then-justice minister Michael Gove (now environment secretary).

-Being designated as the official leave campaign over Nigel Farage's Grassroots Out, Vote Leave had access to up to £7 million it has raised itself, as well as £600,000 of taxpayer money to make it's case for leaving the European Union.
+Being designated as the official leave campaign over Nigel Farage's Grassroots Out, Vote Leave had access to up to £7 million it raised itself, as well as £600,000 of taxpayer money to make its case for leaving the European Union.

 The 'Vote Leave' campaign secured a 'Leave' vote from the British electorate on 23 June 2016, taking 51.9% of the vote and producing a majority of 1,269,501 votes.